 - Preheat oven to 350 degrees and line cookie trays with parchment.

-- In a large bowl, cream the butter, sugar & salt until light and fluffy.
+- In a large bowl, cream the butter, sugar & salt until light and fluffy using a hand mixer.

-- Add the egg yolks and vanilla and mix until well combined.
+- Add the egg yolks and vanilla and mix on medium speed until well combined.

 - Measure in the flour and mix until large crumbles form.
 Add in the milk and mix well.
 The dough should NOT form a ball.
 It should be sticky and have the consistency of very thick buttercream.
 If you stick your spatula in the dough and pull it out, some of the batter should stick – that’s perfect!
 If you’re dough is not sticking enough after adding all of the milk, you can add a bit more but avoid using too much as this can cause the cookies to spread and lose their shape.